coras-code/MVCtoMVVM/README.md

 # MVCtoMVVM

-This project helps to see the differences between MVC and MVVM.
+This project helps to see the differences between the design patterns- MVC and MVVM.
 Uses the ebird api and displays bird sightings in the UK.
-If there are more than 5 birds the cell accessory type and label changes
+If there are more than 5 birds the cell accessory type and label changes, this functionality sits in different files depending on the design pattern.

 ## **Branches:**
 ### Main
-This branch contains MVC and MVVM patterns, can switch between them by editing the app and scene delegate (comment/uncomment to select desired pattern)
+This branch contains MVC and MVVM patterns, switch between them by editing the app and scene delegate (comment/uncomment to select desired pattern)

 ### Original Code
 This branch is the orginal code from the youtube tutorial I followed.
 (LINK)